AnilK-Sharma/idmanagement.gov/_experiments/idfraud.md

 **Robust Identity Verification and Access Management**

 - Adopt multi-factor authentication to add extra layers of security beyond simple password protection.
-- Use advanced identity verifi cation techniques, including biometrics, to authenticate users more securely.
+- Use advanced identity verification techniques, including biometrics, to authenticate users more securely.
 - Regularly audit and review access permissions to ensure they align with current roles and needs.

 **Comprehensive Security Training and Awareness**